 Information sources include printed and non-printed materials, databases, online resources, catalogues, referral to other libraries, institutions, and people inside and outside the library.

-The request may come in person, by phone, fax, mail or email from an adult or a child.
+The request may come in person, by phone, fax, mail, email or social media from an adult or a child.

 Information requests include: